-Perhaps some of you are more familiar with acupuncture than me, but how they showed it was revelational for me.
-We see all sorts of pins being inserted into various parts of the body, but more interesting they show animated views on the other side of the skin.
+Perhaps some of you are more familiar with acupuncture than me, but how they showed it was revealing for me.
+We see all sorts of pins being inserted into various parts of the body, but more interesting they show animated views on the under side of the skin.
 We learn that in fact the hero had written medical texts that were still being used in modern times.
 They don't claim to deal with every malady, but do cover a lot of interesting ones.

 Jong-Chan Hong was the director and has worked in the television series business for a few years.